 - Pearson VUE-approved centers.
 There are around 3200 test centers.

 - To register for the test, students need to create an account on the website GED.com.
 Then, they can pay and schedule one to more subject tests.
 The test(s) has (have) to be scheduled at least a day in advance.

-- One subject GED test costs, in most states ~ $30, but there are states where it’s more expensive and other states offer it at a reduced fee or for free.
-You can learn about your state here.
+- One subject GED test costs, in most states, ~ $30, but there are states where it’s more expensive, and other states offer it at a reduced fee or for free.
+You can learn about the GED cost in your state here.

 Online-Proctored GED Test (OP)

 - The Online Proctored (OP) GED test takes place online, most likely at a student’s home.